A brief analysis of the fifth-century tongues of Pentecost text by Basil of Seleucia.

 He nowhere intimates this was a non-human, divine, or prayer language.
 He was not aware of such theories during his time.

 The grammar is impeccable in the Greek language.
-He consistently utilized synonyms throughout.
-It also has numerous words that can be traced to Ionic Greek — this is something I have never come across before within Greek Patristic writers.
+He consistently utilized synonyms throughout his text.
+It also has numerous words that trace to Ionic Greek — this is something I have never come across before within Greek Patristic writers.

 His use of the noun tongue/language is intriguing.
 He used the multi-Greek noun (Doric, Aeolic, Ionic, Epic), γλῶσσα, on most occasions, but in others he switched to the Attic noun, γλῶττα.
 Why?

 An analysis of the noun γλῶττα in the Thesaurus Linguae Graecae (TLG) shows that it commonly interchanged with γλῶσσα.
-Particular attention was paid to Chrysostom whose texts have this same characterization.
+The Chrysostom texts have this same characterization.
 Attic Greek was the common language throughout Byzantium and γλῶττα would have been the preferred pronunciation.
 However, the Biblical text and christian doctrines are built around γλῶσσα.
 It is part of the christian religious vocabulary which the Attic speaking and writing Greeks had to honor.
 In the cases where the noun was not being used in the strictest religious sense, the authors would switch to γλῶττα.

 Over time, my thoughts may change on this piece as more information from other authors come to light.
-There is a tension here that is not completely explained. ■
+There is a tension here that remains unexplained. ■

 For more information see: